 Violence

-R v H – Anthony was instructed to represent one of the defendants during a 6 week trial for conspiracy to kidnap and blackmail.
+R v H [2017] – Anthony represented one of four defendants during a six week trial at Preston Crown Court for conspiracy to commit kidnap and blackmail.
 The case involved expert cell site analysis and the review of significant quantities of mobile telephone data.

 General Crime